exasol/websocket-api/WebsocketAPI.md

  }
 ```

-### GetAttributes: Gets the requested session attribute values
+### GetAttributes: Gets the session attribute values

-This command retrieves the values for the specified attributes.
+This command retrieves the session attribute values.

 Request fields:
   * command (string) => command name: "getAttributes"
-  * attributes (object) =>  array of attributes to set for the
-    connection (see below)
+  * attributes (object, optional) => attributes to set for the connection (see below)

 JSON format
 ```